In a maintained school the governing body decides how long a chair or vice-chair of governors serves as there are no restrictions in law.

 For the bulk of the work governors do, however, it would not matter that a governor worked for another school.

 The instrument of government sets out the constitution of a maintained school’s governing body.
-This means how many governors of each type the school has and the length of their terms of office if they are not the default four-year term.
+This means how many governors of each type sit on the governing body and the length of their terms of office if they are not the default four-year term.

-It is sometimes referred to as the instrument of governance, probably just because that sounds like a more natural name, but its correct title as used in law is instrument of government.
+It’s sometimes referred to as the instrument of governance, probably just because that sounds like a more natural name, but its correct title is the instrument of government.
 It’s also called the IoG for short.

 Here’s an example of an instrument of government from a community school.